How to Build a High-Converting Landing Page for Your Sarasota Service Business

 5. A Short, Focused Form

 If your landing page uses a form, keep it short.
 Name, phone number, and one qualifying question is usually enough to start a conversation.
-Every additional field you add reduces the number of people who complete it.
+Every additional field you add can increase friction and reduce the number of people who complete it.
 The goal of the form is to start a conversation, not to gather a complete client profile.
 You can collect the rest of the information once you have them on the phone or in your CRM.

 6. Fast Load Speed on Mobile

 More than half of all local service searches happen on a mobile device.
-If your landing page takes more than three seconds to load on a phone, a significant portion of your visitors will leave before they ever see your headline.
+If your landing page loads slowly on a phone, a significant portion of your visitors may leave before they ever see your headline.
 Page speed is not just a technical detail.
 It is a direct conversion factor.
 Compress your images, minimize unnecessary scripts, and test your page on a real mobile device before running any paid traffic to it.

 Sarasota service businesses that build dedicated landing pages for specific campaigns, rather than sending all traffic to their homepage, consistently see higher inquiry rates because every element on the page is aligned with what the visitor already wants.